-They get to see other people loving your products and so, trust that the products are valuable to them, are good quality as well as painting you as a reliable brand.
+They can see other people loving your products, which builds trust that the products are valuable to them, are good quality.
+It also paints you as a reliable brand.

-There are plenty of other ways to make the most of social commerce to increase sales conversions, alongside the five we mentioned.
+There are many other ways to make the most of social commerce to increase sales conversions, alongside the above list.

 From the above tips, it’s clear Pinterest and other image-based channels like Instagram are proving to be most useful for generating sales and brand awareness for many businesses.
 If your company isn’t on these channels, it’s a good idea to create an account and get them on there.

-However, you want to make that you are on the right social channel, so don’t just jump onto Instagram and attempt to start selling your products here if it doesn’t fit your company and of course, your customers.
+However, you want to make sure that you’re on the right social channel.
+Don’t jump onto Instagram and attempt to sell your products here if it doesn’t fit your company and your customers.